-During harvest season, when you have a surplus of fresh, juicy apples try out this sweet and savory apple chutney recipe.
-It’s the perfect accompaniment to rice.
 Many people tend to buy ready-made jars of apple chutney.
-But it’s quick and easy to make at home, healthier, and much more delicious.
-Just combine all the ingredients together, bring to a boil, simmer till all the flavors are well blended.
-Store in clean sterilized jars for at least a month before consuming to allow the apples to macerate in and absorb all the flavors of the chutney.
+But it’s quick and easy to make at home, not to mention healthier and much more delicious.
+Just combine all the ingredients, bring to a boil, simmer till all the flavors are well blended.
+Store in clean, sterilized mason jars for at least a month before consuming to allow the apples to macerate in and absorb all the flavors of the Easy Apple Chutney

 - 2 tbsp curry leaves